semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 In order to access any non-public resources on Semaphore you must be invited to the organization your team or company has created.

-If you are trying out Semaphore for the first time, we suggest trying out the [Guided Tour](../getting-started/guided-tour), where we show how to create your first organization.
+If you are trying out Semaphore for the first time, we suggest the [Guided Tour](../getting-started/guided-tour), where we show how to create your first organization.

 Organizations have: